Tacten/biograph-product-docs/biograph-docs/user-personas/pharmacist.md

-# Pharmacist – Daily Workflow & Navigation Guide
+# Pharmacists – Daily Workflow & Navigation Guide

 A Pharmacist manages medication dispensing, verifies prescriptions, handles drug inventory, and ensures safe and accurate delivery of medicines to patients.
 This page provides a structured overview of pharmacy workflows to help navigate Biograph efficiently.